H. H. Asquith: 1910: election and constitutional deadlock

-The budget passed the Commons again, and—now that it had an electoral mandate—it was approved by the Lords in April without a division.
+The budget passed the Commons again, and this time was approved by the Lords in April without a division.
 The cabinet finally decided to back a plan based on Campbell-Bannerman's, that a bill passed by the Commons in three consecutive annual sessions would become law notwithstanding the Lords' objections.
 Unless the King guaranteed that he would create enough Liberal peers to pass the bill, ministers would resign and allow Balfour to form a government, leaving the matter to be debated at the ensuing general election.
 On 14 April 1910, the Commons passed resolutions that would become the basis of the eventual Parliament Act 1911: to remove the power of the Lords to veto money bills, to reduce blocking of other bills to a two-year power of delay, and also to reduce the term of a parliament from seven years to five.
 In that debate Asquith also hinted—in part to ensure the support of the Irish MPs—that he would ask the King to break the deadlock "in that Parliament" (i.e. that he would ask for the mass creation of peers, contrary to the King's earlier stipulation that there be a second election).
+By April the King was being advised by Balfour and the Archbishop of Canterbury (to whom he had turned for relatively neutral constitutional advice) that the Liberals did not have sufficient electoral mandate to demand creation of peers.
+King Edward thought the whole proposal "simply disgusting" and that the government was "in the hands of Redmond & Co".
+Lord Crewe, Liberal leader in the Lords, announced publicly that the government's wish to create peers should be treated as formal "ministerial advice" (which, by convention, the monarch must obey) although Lord Esher argued that the monarch was entitled in extremis to dismiss the Government rather than take their "advice".

-These plans were scuttled by the death of Edward VII on 6 May 1910.
+Either way, these plans were somewhat scuppered by the death of Edward VII on 6 May 1910.
 Asquith and his ministers were initially reluctant to press the new king, George V, in mourning for his father, for commitments on constitutional change, and the monarch's views were not yet known.
 With a strong feeling in the country that the parties should compromise, Asquith and other Liberals met with Conservative leaders in a number of conferences through much of the remainder of 1910.
 These talks failed in November over Conservative insistence that there be no limits on the Lords's ability to veto Irish Home Rule.
 When the Parliament Bill was submitted to the Lords, they made amendments that were not acceptable to the government.